tayheau/ResNet20_implementation/README.md

 **Table: ResNet parameters for CIFAR-10**

 Choosed $n=1$ for simplicity, leading to a ResNet20 architecture.

+### OneCycle Learning Rate Policy:
+This project utilizes the OneCycleLR scheduler[[2]](#2) to dynamically adjust the learning rate during training, which can lead to faster convergence and better performance.

-### Data Augmentation
+### Data Augmentation:
 The model’s ability to generalize must therefore be high.
-Data augmentation  Similarly, to speed up the training process, the dataset is normalized.
+Data augmentation[[3]](#3), such as __random cropping__, __flipping__ and __rotation__ are implemented.
+Similarly, to speed up the training process, the dataset is normalized.
 Thoses transformations are only used on the training set.
 The validation and testing one are not altered by it.

-### OneCycle Learning Rate Policy:
-This project utilizes the OneCycleLR scheduler[[2]](#2) to dynamically adjust the learning rate during training, which can lead to faster convergence and better performance.
+### Adam Optimizer:
+The project uses Adam[[4]](#4) for optimization, which combines the advantages of RMSProp and Stochastic Gradient Descent (SGD).
+Adam is widely used due to its adaptive learning rate and momentum.

 ## Results
 To arrive to the current checkpoint, the Adam Optimizer and the CrossEntropyLoss are both used.
 With the following hyperparameters :